RETURN TO HOME PAGE

 Guidelines for Papers can be found at the end of the syllabus

 (Note that syllabus may need to be changed if we are confronted with a hurricane, or some such.
-Always check your e-mail for notes from me in reference to the class.
-If we do have to reschedule, this version of the syllabus online on my web page will be the one to follow.)
+Always check your e-mail for messages from me in reference to the class.
+If we do have to reschedule, I’ll let you know ASAP and I’ll try to put the new syllabus up on my web page.)

 Prof. Katherin Rogers: